- January 23, 2026

 About

-Fighting Force Collection is a fighting game.
+Fighting Force Collection is a single player and multiplayer fighting game.
 It was developed by Implicit Conversions and was released on January 23, 2026.
 It received mostly positive reviews from critics and positive reviews from players.

 Two PlayStation®1 classics return: Fighting Force and Fighting Force 2!
 Fighting Force: Originally released in 1997, this beat 'em up classic let players become Hawk Manson, Mace Daniels, Alana McKendricks, or Ben "Smasher" Johnson as they fight to take down the evil Dr. Dex Zeng.
 FEATURES: Choose from two male or two female characters, each with different skills and strengths.
 Play alone or i…